FirelyTeam/firely-docs/forge/forgeInstall.rst

 Running on macOS
 ~~~~~~~~~~~~~~~~
-Though .NET Core is available natively on macOS, the GUI framework, `WPF <https://en.wikipedia.org/wiki/Windows_Presentation_Foundation>`_ is unfortunately not.
+Forge is written in .NET, and though .NET Core is available natively on macOS, the GUI framework, `WPF <https://en.wikipedia.org/wiki/Windows_Presentation_Foundation>`_ is unfortunately not.
 However, it is possible to run Forge on macOS using `Wine <https://www.winehq.org/>`_.
 While we do not officially support running Forge on macOS, here are the steps to get you started:

 #.
 Install XCode from the App Store.